-Professional Kinesiologists, also referred to as "kinesiotherapists" or "kinésiologues" in other regions of Canada and Québec are "human movement specialists".
-The National Occupational Classification (NOC) 2011 defines kinesiologists and related professions (Category 3144) on page 287.
+Professional Kinesiologists, are "human movement specialists".
+The National Occupational Classification (NOC) defines kinesiologists and related professions (Category 3144).
+It states in part:

 What do Kinesiologists do?
 Professional Kinesiologists often work independently with clients to develop training programs.
 We also work in rehabilitation clinics, Primary Care Networks and in conjunction with other health professionals such as Chiropractors, Physical Therapists, Occupational Therapists, Athletic Therapists, and Dietitians.